sabeDev/docker_wpMigrate/readme.md

 ## Overview of actions
 - Create the folder structure
-- FTP your site contents down
+- FTP your wordpress site contents down
-- Place the content into the `src` folder
+- Place the wordpress content into the `src` folder
 - Log into your mysql admin (on your website) and export your database as a SQL script
 - Place the SQL script in the `initdb.d` folder
-- Create the `.env` file
+- Create the `.env` file with your various credentials
 - Alter the `nginx-conf` with your domain name

 ## Detailed Instructions